conversationai/harassment-manager/docs/1_setup.md

   timestamp format each API supports (YYYYMMDD for Enterprise and YYYY-MM-DDTHH:mm:ssZ for v2).
 - The order the tweets are displayed when sorted by "Priority".
-This is due to small differences in how the APIs return the tweet text, which causes some variation in the Perspective API scores for the text.
+This is due to small differences in how we parse out the tweet text, which causes some variation in the Perspective API scores for the text.
+See issue #19 for more details.

 ## 2. Create a Google Cloud Platform (GCP) project